lukastheiler/ttn_moteino/Readme.md

 Update it often, it gets updated quite frequently.
 I check it on a daily basis.

 ## Payload and messages
-I've noticed that the same payload can gets ignore, when I've sent it again.
+I've noticed that sending the same payload is ignored sometimes.
 E.g.:
 - Count=0 (sent & received)
 - Count=1 (sent & received)
 - Reboot Moteino